SimpleNexus/FrontendStyleGuide/icons/README.md

 -- -- -- icons/
 -- -- -- -- selection.json
 ```

+- You may have to run `rm -rf node_modules/.cache/hard-source/` from the root of the Rails project if things don't work the first time.

 Once those files are in place, you can restart the server and the new icons will be ready to be used!